cosmos/ibc-rs/docs/architecture/adr-007-light-client-dependencies.md

 }
 ```

 A blanket implementation implements `ClientState` when these 4 traits are implemented on a type.
-For details as to why `ClientState` was split into 4 traits, see the section "Why there are 4 `ClientState` traits".
+For details as to why `ClientState` was split into 4 traits, see the section "Why are there 4 `ClientState` traits?".

 The `ClientStateValidation` and `ClientStateExecution` traits are the most important ones, as they are the ones that enable light clients to specify dependencies on the host.
 Below, we discuss `ClientStateValidation`; `ClientStateExecution` works analogously.